We may get commissions for purchases made through links in this post.

 So, are you a calico cat expert?

 How well do you know calico cats?
-Now that you’ve finished reading our article, it’s time to take the quiz and see!
-Don’t forget to leave a comment and let us know what your result was!
+Now that you’ve finished reading our article, please don’t forget to leave a comment.

 Is there a special calico in your life?
 Tell us about her (or him!) in a comment and share a picture too.